 - ensuring cameras are used for their designated purpose only, and

 We manage and support the nightlife radio system that enables nightclubs, police and our staff to communicate with one another when the camera system is being actively monitored.

-Customer Service can assist you with any enquiries to become part of the network.
+Our Customer Service Team can assist you with any enquiries to expand the network.